Don't Tell the Answer, Truly Guide the Reasoning During RL Rollouts: Experiments

-\textbf{Baselines.} We compare HINT against several existing methods designed to improve rollout accuracy rate or rollout efficiency in GRPO.
-The baselines include: (1)\textbf{LUFFY}~\citep{yan2025learning}: A hybrid approach that combines on-policy and off-policy training, ensuring that each sampled batch contains at least one correct trajectory.
-(2)\textbf{CHORD}~\citep{zhang2025policy}: A method dynamically integrating SFT as a weighted objective within on-policy RL.
-(3)\textbf{GHPO}~\citep{liu2025ghpo}: A method that adaptively adjusts the hint length based on the ground-truth solution.
-If a shorter hint fails to solve the problem, the hint length is progressively increased until the correct answer is obtained.
-(4)\textbf{QuestA}~\citep{li2025questa}: A method constructs the hint by using the initial 50\% of a reasoning trajectory generated by a larger, more capable model.
-(5)\textbf{BREAD}~\citep{zhang2025bread}: A binary search–based method that identifies a hint length such that the model’s rollouts are neither all correct nor all incorrect, and uses this balanced point as the hint for training.

-A comprehensive overview of our experimental configuration, including detailed prompts, hyperparameters, and implementation settings for all methods, can be found in the Appendix ~\ref{sec:experimental details} for full reproducibility.
+\textbf{Baselines.} We compare HINT against several existing methods, including: (1)\textbf{GRPO}~\citep{guo2025deepseek}: The vanilla Group Relative Policy Optimization algorithm.
+(2)\textbf{SFT}: Standard Supervised Fine-Tuning.
+(3)\textbf{LUFFY}~\citep{yan2025learning}: A hybrid approach that combines on-policy and off-policy training, ensuring that each sampled batch contains at least one correct trajectory.
+(4)\textbf{BREAD}~\citep{zhang2025bread}: A binary search–based method that identifies a hint length such that the model’s rollouts are neither all correct nor all incorrect, and uses this balanced point as the hint for training.
+Further experimental details can be found in Appendix ~\ref{sec:experimental details} for full reproducibility.